I have made a simple test image to test the resolution of your eyes on a phone, phablet, tablet, laptop or PC!

 Here is a mock-up slightly exaggerating the bleeding of the sub-pixels into the neighbouring ones:

 So due to bleeding on many displays, you can expect to find a slightly finer resolution looking at the vertical ‘line-pair’ compared to the horizontal one.

 Next a cut from the test image on a white background, and a macro shot of this on a Samsung 275T+ (Unfortunately F900exr only, hadn’t got the CX3 at hand that day)

 That looks like this (click to enlarge)

 The bleeding is most apparent looking at the edge of the white area to the right where the red pixels are more pink inside the white area (green and blue neighbours), and more orange where they only got a green neighbour.
 The difference must be the bleeding of the blue and green into the red.
 Here is a blow up:

 So a display is really not perfect for this test, as the bleeding is smoothing slightly.
 A phenomena, that is usually a good thing when watching the display, as it helps making combinations of R+G+B to appear as one colour.
 So actually your eyes might be slightly better than what the test above shows.

 Some displays have less bleeding.
 This is a macro (by a CX5) from a Phillips BDM4065UC 40″ QFHD

-Note that bleeding is almost non existent on this monitor, with clear black areas between the subpixels, and it can also easily be seen how red is the deepest, followed by green and blue on top (the further from the perpendicular the more deeper pixels seems like creeping under the neighbouring higher pixel).
+Note that bleeding is almost non existent on this monitor, with clear black areas between the subpixels, and it can also easily be seen how red is the deepest, followed by green and blue on top (the further from perpendicular we are observing the more the deeper pixels seems like creeping under the neighbouring higher up pixel).